RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ma/ma-6.3.md

 ## Control Statement

+The organization employs automated mechanisms to transfer predictive maintenance data to a computerized maintenance management system.

+## Control Objective

-Transfer predictive maintenance data to a maintenance management system using {{ insert: param, ma-06.03_odp }}.
+Determine if the organization employs automated mechanisms to transfer predictive maintenance data to a computerized maintenance management system.

 ## Control guidance

-A computerized maintenance management system maintains a database of information about the maintenance operations of organizations and automates the processing of equipment condition data to trigger maintenance planning, execution, and reporting.
+A computerized maintenance management system maintains a computer database of information about the maintenance operations of organizations and automates processing equipment condition data in order to trigger maintenance planning, execution, and reporting.

-## Control assessment-objective

-predictive maintenance data is transferred to a maintenance management system using {{ insert: param, ma-06.03_odp }}.